CarlinCharge/CarlInCharge/README.md

 * My editor of choice is **VSCode**
 * For code formatting/syntax I enjoy using **Prettier** and **EsLint**
 * Occassionally I use **Docker** for spinning up environments
+* I've used PostgresQL, MySQL as well as Firebase, MongoDB + MongoDB Atlas and GraphQL as database tools

 ### Continuing To Learn
 I've had a subscription to [FrontEndMasters](https://frontendmasters.com) for years and more recently have enrolled in some [Wes Bos](https://wesbos.com/courses) courses in order to stay sharp.
 Additionally I've slowly been working through [Teach Yourself CS](https://teachyourselfcs.com/).
 You might be able to tell, I am a big believer in online learning.
 It's an important skill in development and life in general.